ike091/base-profile/README.md

 # base-profile

-Describes a simple LAN on Cloudlab.
+Sets up a variable number of hosts in a LAN on Cloudlab.

+Also contains materials for learning and experimenting with Docker, Kubernetes, Telegraf, SNMP, and Helm.